 2) Interim management

-It is necessary to understand what interim management is to understand its link with motivation to work .
+It is necessary to understand what transition management is to understand its link with motivation to work .

 Interim management is an approach that is mainly implemented within companies.
 It consists of calling on a manager outside the company who specializes in a particular area.
 The role of this manager is to help the company achieve its objectives, particularly in the context of: